bt3gl/building_blog/content/intro_cdk_vpc.md

 You choose your favorite language to code what resources (stacks) you want, and CDK synthetizes them to CloudFormation and helps you to deploy them to AWS.

-In this post I will show how to setup a VPC using CDK in Python.
+In this post I show how to setup a VPC using CDK in Python.
 The code is available [here](https://github.com/bt3gl/AWS_Resources/tree/master/CDK_examples/VPC_example).

 ### Install AWS CDK